ruanpienaar/goanna/README.md

 goanna allows you to easily specify nodes either in the command line, or in the sys.config.
 Goanna uses [hawk](https://github.com/ruanpienaar/hawk) for managing remote node connectivity.
-Hawk will try and reconnect nodes that have disconnected, and reapply the previous traces.
+Hawk will try and reconnect nodes that have disconnected and re-apply previous traces.
 This is useful in testing/debugging scenarios where the nodes are ephemeral or short lived due to an issue.

 Beam shell example: